Ultrafast Laser Spectroscopy

 These techniques include steady state optical spectroscopy, spectrally-resolved photocurrent measurement and atomic force and electron microscopy.
 We fabricate samples in the cleanroom at Victoria University.

 Our work is linked with the other New Zealand groups through the MacDiarmid Institute for Advanced Materials and Nanotechnology.
-We also participate in a number of international collaborations including groups at the University of Cambridge and Pusan National University in Korea.
+We also participate in a number of international collaborations including groups in Australia, Korea, Singapore, USA, France and the UK.